piyushkumarjiit/RFUtilScript/README.md

 Automated script to configure RF433 outlets

 This script combines and streamlines the installation/configuration of RF433 utilities on Raspberry Pi.
-It uses the WiringPi and RFOutlet (courtsey: https://github.com/timleland/rfoutlet/tree/master/RFSource) to control RF 433 outlets.
+It uses the WiringPi and RFOutlet to control RF 433 outlets.
 I have tested them out on ETeckCity outlets but it should work on other 433s without issues.

 ## Getting Started